BartlettJE/RM1_Resources/docs/05-Writing-02-Reading.md

 - Manually upload PDFs and Zotero will try to find the key metadata such as the title, volume number etc.

-- Create folders to keep your research organised into folders, such as one for each assignment
+- Create folders to keep your research organised into folders, such as one for each assignment.

+- Create shared folders to add and access the same articles with people you are working with.

-- Copy citation and reference lists into your assignment
+- Copy citation and reference lists into your assignment.

 - Use the Zotero plugin in Word or Google Docs to enter citations and automatically create a reference list.